adetante/hadiscover/README.md

 ## Command line usage

 ```
-haproxy --config templatePath --etcd etcdServersList --ha pathToHAcommand --key etcdKey
+hadiscover --config templatePath --etcd etcdServersList --ha pathToHAcommand --key etcdKey
 ```

 Where:

 * **templatePath** is the path to the configuration template
 * **etcdServersList** is the list of etcd servers, like `--etcd http://localhost:4001`
-* **ha** is the path to the HAproxy executable
+* **pathToHAcommand** is the path to the HAproxy executable
-* **key** is the key to watch changes for
+* **etcdKey** is the key to watch changes for